RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 ### Fun with GitHub, Pester, and Appveyor

-In case it isn't evident, I haven't succumbed to test driven development, as beneficial as it sounds.
+In case it isn't evident, I haven't succumbed to test-driven development, as beneficial as it seems.
 I did add a few Pester tests to PSExcel, and have enabled continuous integration for this project through AppVeyor, so you'll know whether the build is passing, and [you can view the pester tests](https://ci.appveyor.com/project/RamblingCookieMonster/psexcel) to see what specifically broke the build.

 ![Build passing](/images/appveyor-1/build-passing-large.png)